How You Can Engage and Inspire Adult Learners This Year

 - Consider emotional connections.
 Adult learners often find it easier to understand and apply what they are learning when they are able to make a personal connection to the material.
 Techniques of achieving this include the use of real-world examples, incorporating powerful images, including graphics and videos, and considering visual elements such as color and presentation.

-You can engage and inspire your students in 2016 by encouraging them to be active participants in their own learning, by providing feedback and creating connections to the material, and by opening up opportunities for students to connect with each other.
+You can engage and inspire your students by encouraging them to be active participants in their own learning, by providing feedback and creating connections to the material, and by opening up opportunities for students to connect with each other.